ALTER Identity MCP Server

 const httpsOnly = await discover("truealter.com", { skipDns: true });

-The IETF draft is being progressed through the IETF; until adoption, the cascade order may change.
+This draft is the author's Internet-Draft (not yet adopted by an IETF working group); until adoption, the cascade order may change.
 Pin the SDK version to a specific minor release if you depend on this behaviour.

 Local Daemon vs Remote MCP